An image of a supermarket aisle.

 Tesco

 Tesco have confirmed that they have an FCOD animal testing policy for their own brand personal care, cosmetics and household cleaning range.
+They do not sell their products in China and they are not owned by a parent organisation.

 FCOD Personal Care – Yes